blukii/Developers/iOS/blukii-SmartKey-Framework/README.md

 ### iOS Version

-The minimum iOS Version is iOS 8.4
+The minimum iOS Version is iOS 10.0

+### Mac Version

+The minimum Mac Version is Mac OS 10.13

 ### Installion with CocoaPods
 CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects like the blukiiSK.
 [Here](https://cocoapods.org) you will find more information about CocoaPod.